Call4Cloud | MMP-C | Autopilot | Device Preparation

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\CloudManagedUpdate\exp\Policies

-Of course, the key only exists when you configured/enabled a quality update policy
+Of course, the key only exists when you configured/enabled a quality update policy.

 13. Reset the Whole device and trigger the quality updates on your own!

 I guess now I know how it works and what to request, I want to know if I could manually trigger it?
 I again reverted back to my snapshot and opened the registry.
-I noticed 2 policies this time instead of
+I noticed two policies this time instead of

 Okay?
 Let’s request something!

-After a minute it was starting to scan for updates and showed us the “GetUpdatesInProgress
+After a minute, it was starting to scan for updates and showed us the “GetUpdatesInProgress

 And it launched the Windows modules installer!
 I guess to install the required update?